 Most gastrointestinal fistulas occur after surgery.
 Other causes include:

-Inflammatory processes, such as infection or inflammatory bowel disease (most often Crohn's disease)
+- Inflammatory bowel disease (most often Crohn's disease)

-Depending on the part of the intestines that are leaking, gastrointestinal fistulas may cause
+Depending on where the leak is, gastrointestinal fistulas may cause

 , malabsorption of nutrients, and .